sanketghosh/hashtable-c/README.md

-# hashtable-c
+# Hashtable in C

-a simple hashtable implementation in plain c
+A simple hashtable implementation in plain C.